Liège: Rail

 Liège is served by many direct rail links with the rest of Western Europe.
 Its three principal stations are Liège-Guillemins railway station, Liège-Carré, and Liège-Saint-Lambert.
 The InterCity Express and Thalys call at Liège-Guillemins, providing direct connections to Cologne and Frankfurt and Paris-Nord respectively.

 Liège was once home to a network of trams.
 However, they were removed by 1967 in favour of the construction of a new metro system.
 A prototype of the metro was built and a tunnel was dug underneath the city, but the metro was never built.
-The construction of a new modern tramway has been ordered and was once scheduled to open by 2017; however the first rails were only laid in April 2021.
+Later, it was decided to build a modern tramway.
+By 2019, construction of the line was underway, but would experience various setbacks and delays.
+The new tramway opened on 28 April 2025.